jawalsh/z616-comic-books-and-their-readers-SP26/docs/assignment-fan-activity.md

 For the assignment, **you must submit documentation of your activity.
 For example, include a copy of the submitted letter(s)/email(s), screenshots of the online discussion, photographs of you at the event, a photo or scan of your attendance badge from a convention, etc.)**

 In addition to documenting your activity, you will submit a short essay (about 500 words) describing your experience.

+Submit your assignment materials as a PDF or Word document in Canvas.